changliao1025/modelview/README.md

 It will supports unstructured mesh grid in the near future.

-This tool will only produce to VTK file, the users should use VisIt or ParaView to visualize the data.
+This tool will only produces VTK file, the users should use VisIt or ParaView to visualize the data.

 https://wci.llnl.gov/simulation/computer-codes/visit/